 This step-by-step post and video will teach you how to make perfect hand-cut pappardelle pasta at home with fresh homemade pasta dough.

 In my Beginner’s Guide, you learned how to make fresh homemade pasta dough.
 It’s an all purpose dough which can be used to make a variety of fresh pasta shapes.
 In this post, you’ll learn how to hand-cut fresh pappardelle pasta.
 It takes only minutes to do!
-You’re going to love these noodles served with my authentic Ragù Bolognese Sauce (pictured below) or this Quick Sicilian-Style Tomato Sauce or Classic Italian Basil Pesto (pesto alla Genovese) for an outstanding meal.
+Serve with my authentic Ragù Bolognese Sauce (pictured below) or this Quick Sicilian-Style Tomato Sauce or Classic Italian Basil Pesto (pesto alla Genovese) for an outstanding meal.